emberjs/website/source/blog/2017-10-10-glimmer-progress-report.md

 tags: Recent Posts
 ---

-At EmberConf in March of this year, [we announced Glimmer.js][ann-glimmer-js], a library for building modern UI components for the web.
+At EmberConf in March of this year, [we announced Glimmer.js][ann-glimmer-js], a library for building modern UI components optimized for the mobile web.
 I wanted to give an update on what we've been working on since then.

 [ann-glimmer-js]: https://emberjs.com/blog/2017/04/05/emberconf-2017-state-of-the-union.html#toc_introducing-glimmer-js